Apple becomes first U.S. company to hit $1 trillion market cap

 In recent years, Apple’s quarterly profit forecasts have been consistently accurate while continuing to set records.
 Apple now generates around $50 billion in revenue per quarter, in part by maintaining an industry-leading 38 percent profit margin across its offerings.
 It spends billions of those dollars each quarter on new facilities and technologies, as well as on returning cash to shareholders.

 According to the NASDAQ exchange, Apple reached the $1,000,000,000,000 mark at 11:48 or 11:49 a.m.
-Eastern Time today by hitting a share price of $207.05 across over 4.8 billion outstanding shares.
-Several publications inaccurately reported that it had hit the mark earlier by reaching a share price in the $203 range, illustrating two challenges in determining Apple’s actual market capitalization.
+Eastern Time today by hitting a share price of $207.05 across over 4.8 billion outstanding shares, floating up and down around the milestone throughout the trading session.
+Several publications inaccurately reported that it had hit the $1 trillion mark earlier by reaching a share price in the $203 range, illustrating two challenges in determining Apple’s actual market capitalization.

 First, the company has been aggressively buying back blocks of its own stock, cutting the number of outstanding shares by amounts that aren’t necessarily public.
 On Wednesday afternoon, Apple updated its 10-Q to reflect 4,829,926,000 outstanding shares as of July 20, 2018, providing the most accurate known number.
 But since Apple’s own Stocks app was using old data from third-party data provider Yahoo, it miscalculated the figure and showed an over $1 trillion valuation earlier in the trading day.
+Yahoo later updated its data.

 Second, stock prices fluctuate throughout the day, and the final share price for the day is computed using a complex “closing cross” system, which is somewhere between the day’s highs and lows.
-Apple’s trillion-dollar valuation comes from the peak value achieved during the day, rather than its price at the close of trading.
+Apple’s initial trillion-dollar valuation came from hitting $207.05, but reached a mid-day high of $208.38 per share before settling at $207.39 at the close of trading.

-As a result, multiplying the current share price by the most recently divulged number of outstanding shares yields only a close estimate, assuming that being around $10 billion off can be considered “close” at this scale.
+As a result of these ambiguities, multiplying the current share price by the most recently divulged number of outstanding shares yields only a close estimate, assuming that being around $10 billion off can be considered “close” at this scale.
+At the end of Thursday’s trading, Yahoo officially listed Apple’s market cap as $1.002 trillion.

 It’s worth a brief note that the first publicly traded company to hit $1 trillion in valuation was Chinese company PetroChina, which surged to that level on its first day of Shanghai market trading in November 2007, but subsequently dropped.
 PetroChina — an arm of China’s state-owned national petroleum company — is now valued at around $210 billion.